Facts & FAQ

 Will the Solar Attic Fan work well on newer better insulated homes?

 Absolutely!
-Extensive studies of the Solar Attic Fan's performance have been completed and the tests are positive.
+Extensive studies of the Solar Attic Fan’s performance have been completed and the tests are positive.
 In the past, the engineering community had expressed concerns that the Solar Attic Fan could potentially create negative pressure in homes with well insulated attics.
 This has been proven to be inaccurate.
-The Solar Attic Fan is capable of moving 400 cubic feet per minute (CFM) when operating at peak sunlight.
-This is the same amount of movement that occurs when one uses bathroom fans or stove top fans.
-It has been proven that there is absolutely no risk of creating an imbalance of pressure between the conditioned space of the house and the attic.
+The Solar Attic Fan moves a range of cubic feet per minute (CFM) when operating at peak sunlight.
+This is about the same amount of air movement that occurs when one uses bathroom fans or stove top fans.
+It has been proven that there is no risk of creating an imbalance of pressure between the conditioned space of the house and the attic, especially with the appropriate level of soffit venting.

 It has been proven that the Solar Attic Fan, in addition to reducing the risk of mold in the attic, is capable of reducing thermal heat transfer from the attic to the conditioned house space resulting in savings due to decreased air conditioning.